 Several points can be made from this graph.
 First, for a large range of parameter settings, the maximum trackable speed is 1-3 hops/s, which is 10-30 times faster than the speed of the tank presented in the previous section.
-Thus, very fast targets can be tracked, or alternatively, sensors with a much smaller sensing radius can be successfully used to track realistic targets.

-Second, we see that events with a larger sensory signature (expressed in figure in terms of multiples of average node separation, or grids) can be tracked at higher speeds.
-This may seem intuitive, as larger targets should be easier to track.
+Thus, very fast targets can be tracked.
+Second, we see that events with a larger sensory signature (expressed in terms of multiples of the average node separation, or grids) can be tracked at higher speeds.
+This is so despite the fact that more communication is needed to report measurements of larger events to the leader.
+It is attributed to a less frequent leadership handover and confirms the efficiency of the protocol.
+Third, as the heartbeat period is changed, a tradeoff is invoked between resource consumption and responsiveness.
+Very short periods cause resource overload, while very large periods decrease responsiveness.
+In between, an optimal period exists that maximizes trackable speed.
+The mathematical derivation of the optimal period is an interesting question for future investigation.

-Third, we see that as the heartbeat period is reduced (sending out more frequent heartbeats) faster targets can be tracked.
-This is intuitive as faster heartbeat makes the group management mechanism more responsive.
-Realizing that heartbeats are bandwidth-consuming messages and that both CPU and communication bandwidth are limited in our experiments, we stress tested the heartbeat period to determine where overload occurs.

-To determine the identity of the bottleneck resource that causes the decline in the maximum trackable speed at small heartbeat periods, we repeated the above experiment in the presence of a substantial amount of cross traffic.
-The cross traffic was exchanged between motes that do not participate in the EnviroTrack protocol but rather generate "background noise".
-The shape of Figure 6 in the presence of this cross traffic remained largely unaffected.
-We therefore conclude that communication bandwidth is not the bottleneck.
+To determine the identity of the bottleneck resource that causes the decline in the maximum trackable speed at small heartbeat periods, we repeated the above experiment in the presence of a substantial amount of cross traffic from nearby nodes.
+The shape of Figure 6 remained largely unaffected, which suggests that communication bandwidth is not the bottleneck.
 The bottleneck appears to lie in CPU processing.